home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 A configuration option using a default value, should not be part of the example.
 Unless, the example is specifically for educating about that option.

-For example, our `condition` options in automations, is optional and a empty list `[]` by default.
+For example, our `condition` options in automations, is optional and an empty list `[]` by default.

 ```yaml